laulin/the-fall/docs/architecture.rst

 ----

 - player_id : external key
-- blueprint_id : integer; reference to the blueprint owned by the player_id
+- object_id : integer; reference to the blueprint owned by the player_id
 - number : integer; how many unit is owned
-- type : integer; 1 for infantry, 2 for vehicule, 3 for defense
 - travel_id: reference to the travel, zero if in a base
 - base_id: reference of the base when not traveling. travel_id xor base_id must be valid